edwardfoyle/amp-cli-pkg/README.md

 1. Go to https://github.com/aws-amplify/amplify-cli/releases/new to create a new release on GitHub
 2. Attach the 3 binaries in the `out` directory to the release.
 DO NOT RENAME THEM!
 3. Tag the release as `v<version>-alpha.0` where `<version>` is the semver string returned by running `version` with the packaged CLI being uploaded
-  a.
-If there is already a published version, increment the 0 at the end of the release tag
+  - If there is already a published version, increment the 0 at the end of the release tag
 4. For release title enter `v4.33.0-alpha.0 (NOT FOR PRODUCTION)`
 5. For the description enter:
 ```